hugosteixeira/dwproject/README.md

-For run the aplication you need to create a config.txt with your api credentials without the "()"
+For run the aplication you need to create a config.txt with your twitter's api credentials without the "()"

 config.txt:
 Consumer Key (consumer_key_here)